The plasma arc cutting process requires equipment that is within reach from a price and difficulty perspective for hobbyists and welding shops.

-- torch: small units are air-cooled and larger units are water cooled
+- Torch: small units are air-cooled and larger units are water-cooled

-- electrode tip: copper and tungsten
+- Electrode tip: copper and tungsten

-- nozzle insulator: between the electrode tip and nozzle tip
+- Nozzle insulator: between the electrode tip and nozzle tip

-- a control unit
+- Control unit

-- a power supply
+- Power supply

-or more cutting gases
+- One or more cutting gases

-- supply of clean cooling water
+- Supply of clean cooling water

-- regulator assembly containing a pressure regulator to control pounds per square inch of gas used
+- Regulator assembly containing a pressure regulator to control pounds per square inch of gas used

-is relatively small in size and is available for both manual and mechanized PAC.
+Equipment is relatively small in size and is available for both manual and mechanized PAC.

 Plasma Arc Equipment